turingschool/curriculum-site/module1/lessons/design_principles.md

 6. DRY vs. WET
 7. YAGNI (You Ain't Gonna Need It)

-## Part 2: Solidify & Communicate
+### Part 2: Solidify & Communicate

 In your group, take your research of each above topic and summarize why it's important, including examples, and optionally including analogies and/or diagrams.

-## Part 3: Share
+### Part 3: Share

-After your group has a summarization of each topic, come back together to discuss each topic individually, using some of the following guidelines:
+After your group has a summarization of each topic, join a new group to share what you learned:

 1. What is it?
 2. Why is it important?
 3. Have you seen this used in your coding journey so far?
    - Or, do you have an example of how this principle _could_ be used?
 4. Do you have any remaining questions about this design principle?

+## Additional Thoughts

+Learning about new design principles can be challenging!
+Remember to use the resources available to you as you dive into new topics:
+* Mentors
+* Upper Mod Students
+* AI Tools
+   - Take a look at [this example](https://chatgpt.com/share/672ce86f-9424-8010-ac4f-dee390dbe713) of how you could use an LLM like ChatGPT to learn about a new concept.
+   - AI tools often work best when you really treat those interactions like a conversation; if something new is presented, dive into that topic!
+If you want simpler examples, ask for them!